William Foster & Co.: Agricultural machinery

 The company was known for producing threshing machines, regarded as among the best available.

-From 1889 they also made traction engines.
-That later made steam tractors such as the Foster Wellington and Showman's road locomotives.
+From 1889 they also made traction engines, such as the Foster Wellington and Showman's road locomotives.

 Foster were involved with Bramah Joseph Diplock, inventor of the Pedrail.
 In an account of the demonstration of a Pedrail tractor to the War Office in August 1904 it is recorded that the Pedrail tractor was built at 'Messrs Fosters of Lincoln'.

 Foster were involved in a manufacturing deal with the newly formed commercial-vehicle department of Daimler in Britain to manufacture tractors, which Daimler launched in 1911, but were dropped after the war.
 The larger tractor used a 6-cylinder 105 bhp Daimler petrol sleeve-valve engine, and had three forward and one reverse gear.
 It was designed for direct ploughing, and had a 12000 lb drawbar pull.
 A 3 hp air-cooled single cylinder BSA engine was mounted on the footplate to start the main engine.
 See main article Foster-Daimler tractor.
 A smaller Daimler tractor of 36 hp was made from June 1911 with a 4-cylinder Daimler sleeve-valve engine, and had four forward gears and one reverse, it is not clear if Foster were involved with this.

 Between 1919 and 1933 produced overtype steam wagons.